 We are all part of something bigger than ourselves, a vast blue planet waiting to be explored - we know more about the moon than of our oceans!
 The significance and quiet recognition of our position in the grand scheme of things is that we all have an ocean in our mind, every day we are blessed with the knowledge that a sunrise will paint a new dawn but so many of us take it for granted.
 By virtue of just existing, nature has given us a front row seat to appreciate her majesty, it's as if we've won the evolutionary lottery.
 We could quite literally not exist at all.
 We could be nothing, we could be incapable of perceiving nothing at all.
 All of us are just one step away from one unexpected phone call, one diagnosis, one broken heart, one new found love and one moment away from being completely different people.

 The UN calls on all the planet’s inhabitants to reflect upon their connection to the natural environment and appreciate how much we depend on nature.
 It challenges us “to find fun and exciting ways to experience and cherish this vital relationship”.
 I am very proud to be an expedition guide working with great people and great companies.
-If you would like to travel with me, please contact us using the link.
+If you would like to travel with me to the polar regions, deserts, jungles and oceans, please contact me using the link.

 These are just some of amazing people, wildlife and locations I've had the priviledge of working with - enjoy the photos!